AndersDeath/diary2/000-current.md

 # 18 August - Sonntag - Yerevan - 696 Tag der Einwanderung - Heat Sunny

 We were walking for a whole day in Yerevan.
 We were on Kaskad, on main streets like Pushin or Tumanyan.
 In the evening we tried to visit Children's railroad and found it broken.
 A tree fell down and blocked railway.
 IF nobody removes it the children's railroaw will be another abadoned place in Yerevan.
+Will see but I don't expect something good.